mvelazc0/attack2jira/README.md

 Visit the Wiki to view the [Demos](https://github.com/mvelazc0/attack2jira/wiki/Demos). attack2jira was first presented at [ATT&CKCon 2.0](https://www.mitre.org/attackcon).
 For more context, read this [blog post](https://medium.com/@mvelazco/tracking-and-measuring-att-ck-coverage-with-attack2jira-fe700e2a1654).

-To allow the community to experiment with this approach, I created a Jira instance hosting the ATTACK project with attack2jira and made anonymously accessible: [https://attack.atlassian.net](https://attack.atlassian.net/projects/ATTACK/issues)
+To allow the community to experiment with this approach, I created a Jira instance hosting the ATTACK project with attack2jira: [https://attack.atlassian.net](https://attack.atlassian.net/projects/ATTACK/issues)

+attack2jira was designed to be used with Jira Cloud.
+Specifically, [Jira Software](https://www.atlassian.com/software).

-attack2jira has been tested on Kali Linux 2018.4 and Windows 10 1830 under Python 3.6.
+Tested on Kali Linux 2018.4 and Windows 10 1830 under Python 3.6 and Python 3.7.

 ## Quick Start Guide